AbdulHamidKhan/QUANTIMITE/leetcode-cph-companion/README.md

 2. Open `chrome://extensions`
 3. Toggle **Developer mode** on (top-right)
 4. Click **Load unpacked** and select the `leetcode-cph-companion` folder
+5. There is also the total zip file available for your convenience

 ## Requirements